-Version 5.4 had a new welcome guide for people who were using WordPress for the first time and did not have much knowledge of coding or the WordPress system.
+Version 5.4 had a new welcome guide for people using WordPress for the first time and did not know much about coding or the WordPress system.
 What’s more, rich embedded media was enabled in this version.

 Version 5.5 enabled auto-updates for themes as well as major releases after many years and even more requests from users.
 This version also had inline image editing and was generally faster and more secure than all the other versions.
 Default XML sitemaps were also added to version 5.5.

 Version 5.6 came with Theme Twenty Twenty-One.
 This version applied some improvements to the block editor and support for PHP8.

 2021 brought on more fame and fortune to the WordPress platform.
 By this year, over 42% of all websites worldwide were based on WordPress, and the top 10 million websites used this platform.
 This year also hosted two crucial updates to make WordPress more user-friendly and efficient.

 Version 5.7 had some fresh colors that admins could use in designing their themes and posts.
 There were also some layout changes, and the editing blocks could be moved and customized with a simple drag-and-drop movement.
 And most importantly, users of this version could migrate from HTTP to HTTPS with a single click.